How the Vagus Nerve Controls Your Heart Rate

 Clinical Significance

-- Bradycardia: Excessive vagal tone can dangerously slow the heart (vasovagal syncope)
+- Bradycardia: Excessive vagal tone can dangerously slow the heart (vasovagal syncope).
+This is the mechanism behind fainting at the sight of blood or during medical procedures.

-- Atrial fibrillation: Vagal denervation of the heart is a risk factor for arrhythmias
+- Atrial fibrillation: Vagal denervation of the heart is a risk factor for arrhythmias.
+Some forms of AFib are actually triggered by elevated vagal tone in susceptible individuals.

-- Heart failure: Reduced vagal tone contributes to chronic sympathetic overactivation
+- Heart failure: Reduced vagal tone contributes to chronic sympathetic overactivation, which accelerates the disease.
+Vagal nerve stimulation devices are now in clinical trials for heart failure.

-- Post-heart attack: Vagal stimulation shows cardioprotective effects in clinical trials
+- Post-heart attack: Vagal stimulation shows cardioprotective effects in clinical trials, reducing arrhythmia risk and improving recovery.

 Strengthening Cardiac Vagal Tone

-- Slow breathing at 5.5–6 breaths per minute
+- Slow breathing at 5.5–6 breaths per minute, 10 minutes daily — the highest-yield single intervention

-- Cold face immersion (activates the diving reflex)
+- Cold face immersion activates the diving reflex and acutely raises vagal output

-- Adequate sleep (vagal repair occurs during deep sleep)
+- Adequate sleep — vagal repair occurs during deep slow-wave sleep

 Have a question?